Ann-Phann/Gotta-Catch-Them-All/README.md

 # Gotta-Catch-Them-All
 Pokemon Cards Management

+This is the project for COMP SCI 2207, which is clone from our works of private Univeristy of Adelaide repo.

 Welcome to the Pokémon Management project!
 This is a fun and interactive web app where users can:

 * **Play games to earn points** 🕹️